redhat-ai-services/ai-accelerator/tenants/ai-example/trustyai-services/README.md

 [TrustyAI](https://github.com/trustyai-explainability) Component is included in Red Hat OpenShift AI and is enabled by default in DataScienceCluster custom resource.

-To provide access to TrustyAI for all models deployed in data science project - 'TrustyAIService' custom resource should be deployed.
+To provide access to TrustyAI for all models deployed in data science project - `TrustyAIService` custom resource should be deployed.

-This overlay deploys 'TrustyAIService' custom resources in the following namespaces provisioned as part of tenants/ai-example:
+This overlay deploys `TrustyAIService` custom resources in the following namespaces provisioned as part of tenants/ai-example:
 * ai-example-multi-model-serving
 * ai-example-single-model-serving
 * ai-example-training

-Note that only one instance of 'TrustyAIService' custom resource is required per namespace.
+Note that only one instance of `TrustyAIService` custom resource is required per namespace.

 # Usage
 To use TrustyAI monitoring capabilities - model bias or  drift metrics needs to be configured for a specific model.